prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 ## How

 The proposed solution is to introduce a notion of a *scrape class*, akin to a Kubernetes [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
-A scrape class defines TLS settings (and possibly other settings in future) to be applied to all scrape endpoints of that class.
+A scrape class defines TLS settings (and possibly other settings in future, e.g. non-safe authorization settings) to be applied to all scrape configs of that class.

+One scrape class may be designated as the default class, in which case that class is applied to any scrape config that doesn't specify a value for `scrapeClass`.

-When defining a probe/podmonitor/servicemonitor, a user may optionally assign a class to each endpoint.
+When defining a podmonitor/servicemonitor/probe/scrapeconfig, a user may assign a scrape class via the `scrapeClass` field.
-A default class may be defined by the administrator.
+For monitors, each endpoint may be assigned a scrape class.

 Class names are assumed to be installation-specific.
 In practice, some common class names like `istio-mtls` are likely to emerge.